wangyu9/steklov-code/README.md

 This repo contains an implementation of the paper ``Steklov Spectral Geometry for Extrinsic Shape Analysis ''

-Yu Wang, Mirela Ben-Chen, Iosif Polterovich and Justin Solomon ACM Transactions on Graphics 38(1), arXiv:1707.07070 https://arxiv.org/abs/1707.07070.
+by Yu Wang, Mirela Ben-Chen, Iosif Polterovich and Justin Solomon

+ACM Transactions on Graphics 38(1), arXiv:1707.07070

+https://arxiv.org/abs/1707.07070.

 To build the docker image, run: